JoeKnittel/joeknittel.github.io/_posts/2021-02-24-Creating-an-App-With-R-Shiny.md

 ```
 Where **[global.R]**, **[ui.R]**, and **[server.R]** would be the code found within each respective file, given one were to have structured the app with the standard 3-file structure.

-## Conceptualizing the App
+## Conceptualizing Our App

 Alright, we now have an idea of what Shiny is and the file structure of a Shiny app.

-Let's now begin to conceptualize our app.
+Let's now begin to conceptualize our own app.

 ### Purpose

 We'll be building an app to visualize the relationship between a country's GDP per capita and its people's mean life expectancy, using data from R's [gapminder package](https://cran.r-project.org/web/packages/gapminder/index.html).

 We'd like our app to allow the user to look at specific subsets of the data (e.g., display only countries from a specific continent, and/or display only countries whose population is less than a specific number, and/or only display data from a specific year, etc.).

+Users should be able to modify their data selections by adjusting the states of an assortment of different widgets.

+Also, to maximize the app's immersiveness, we'd like to include an interactive plot, with a tooltip summarizing individual data points, and each point colored based on its continents, with a radius based on its population.

 ### Structure